redis/docs/content/develop/interact/search-and-query/advanced-concepts/highlight.md

 Summarization will fragment the text into smaller sized snippets, each of which containing the found term(s) and some additional surrounding context.

-Redis Stack can perform summarization using the `SUMMARIZE` keyword.
+Redis can perform summarization using the `SUMMARIZE` keyword.
 If no additional arguments are passed, all returned fields are summarized using built-in defaults.

 The `SUMMARIZE` keyword accepts the following arguments: